-Recreation facilities are completed at Sites 11, 16, 18, 20 and 21.
-The City of Omaha is the sponsor of recreation operations at Sites 11, 13, 16, and 18, while the District has this responsibility at Site 20 (see Chalco Hills Recreation Area).
-By agreement, the City of Papillion operates Site 21 (Walnut Creek) and the City of Omaha operates Site 13 (Youngman Lake).
+Recreation facilities are available at nine of the eleven flood control sites.
+The City of Omaha is the sponsor of recreation operations at Sites 11, 13, 15A, 16, and 18, while the District has this responsibility at Site 20 (see Chalco Hills Recreation Area).
+The City of Papillion operates Site 21 (Walnut Creek), WP-5 (Prairie Queen), WP-6 (Portal Recreation Area), WP-7 (Big Elk Lake) and Shadow Lake.